SoftSec-KAIST/Reassessor/artifact/README.md

 `Ramblr (commit 64d1049, Apr.
 2022)`, `RetroWrite (commit 613562, Apr.
 2022)`,
 and `Ddisasm v1.5.3 (docker image a803c9, Apr.
 2022)`.

-(Optional) `run_preproc.py` supports multi-thread options so you can use it as follows.
-[Caution!]
-We assume that a host machine has sufficient memory to run multiple docker images, because a single docker image may require about 30~40GB memory to reassemble large size binaries.
+(Optional) `run_preproc.py` supports multi-thread option so you can use it as follows.
 ```
 $ python3 run_preproc.py --core $(nproc)
 ```
+> **Note**
+> We assume that a host machine has sufficient memory to run multiple docker
+> images, because a single docker image may require about 30~40GB memory to
+> reassemble large-size binaries.

 Reassembly files will be generated at `./output` folder.